 The SRP Disallowed subfield in the SR Control field indicates whether SRP-based SR transmissions are allowed or not at non-AP STAs that are associated with the AP that transmitted this element.
 SRP-based SR transmissions are disallowed when the SRP Disallowed subfield has the value 1.
 SRP-based SR transmissions are allowed when the SRP Disallowed subfield has the value 0.

 The Non-SRG OBSS_PD SR Disallowed subfield in the SR Control field indicates whether non-SRG OBSS_PD SR transmissions are allowed or not at non-AP STAs that are associated with the AP that transmitted this element.
-Non-SRG OBSS_PD SR transmissions are disallowed when the Non-OBSS_PD SR Disallowed subfield has the value 1.
-Non-SRG OBSS_PD SR transmissions are allowed when the Non-SRG OBSS_PD SR Disallowed subfield has the value 0.(17/267r5)
+Non-SRG OBSS_PD SR transmissions are disallowed when the Non-SRG OBSS_PD SR Disallowed subfield has the value 1.
+Non-SRG OBSS_PD SR transmissions are allowed when the Non-SRG OBSS_PD SR Disallowed subfield has the value 0. (#11549)(17/267r5)

 The Non-SRG Offset Present subfield indicates whether the Non-SRG OBSS PD Max Offset subfield is present in the element.
 When this bit is set to 1, the Non-SRG OBSS PD Max Offset subfield is present.
 When this bit is set to 0, the Non-SRG OBSS PD Max Offset subfield is not present.